Postdoc Appreciation Week

 This initiative began in the United States of America, and now has been globally endorsed becoming a mainstream activity in the postdoctoral calendar in the UK.

-This will take place between 19 – 23 September 2022.
-The University’s Leadership, Organisational, Professional & Academic Development Academy (The Academy) will be working with a national group of postdocs to organise activities during this week.
-Find out more about NPAW 2022.
+This will take place between 18 – 22 September 2023.
+The University’s Leadership, Organisational, Professional & Academic Development Academy (The Academy) are hosting events for postdocs at University of Liverpool during this week.
+Find out more about NPAW 2023.

 Saying thank you

 Colleagues have the opportunity to say thank you to a postdoctoral and/or early career researcher colleague via this simple Appreciation Form.
 These appreciations will be shared with the postdoc community and across social media to highlight the value of postdocs to University life.
 We also encourage you to personally share your thanks and appreciations during NPAW using the downloadable cards on this page.

 Every year, the University celebrates the individual achievements, successes and strengths of our research staff by appreciating and recognising their contributions.
 The nominations on this page highlight the appreciation of the rich tapestry of who they are and what they bring.

 National Postdoc Conference 2021